chrisdclemens/uamp-files/readme.md

 ## Features

 * Setup Oh My Zsh quickly or just use bash if you're not ready yet
-* Aliases for setting up your development box and starting Apache
+* Setting up your development box and starting Apache
-* Aliases for navigating to important folders Apache, MySQL folders

-## Helpful Aliases
+* Or if you don't like apache.
+Feel free to run the nginx setup

 ## I'm convinced.
 Let's get started